ray-project/ray/doc/source/data/working-with-pytorch.rst

 .. caution::

-    PyTorch tensors that are still on GPU device cannot be serialized and written to disk.
-Make sure to convert the tensors to CPU (``tensor.to("cpu")``) before saving the data.
+    Torch tensors that are on GPU devices can't be serialized and written to disk.
+Convert the tensors to CPU (``tensor.to("cpu")``) before saving the data.

 .. tab-set::